OpenSourceEconomics/grmpy/docs/tutorial.rst

 **DIST**

 This Section determines the distributional characteristics of the unobservable variables.
-The indices *0* and *1* denote the distributional information for the error terms of the potential untreated and treated outcomes, whereas *C* denotes the distributional characteristics related to the cost function error terms.
+The indices *0* and *1* denote the distributional information for the error terms of the untreated and treated outcomes :math:`(Y_0, Y_1)`, whereas *C* denotes the distributional characteristics related to the cost function error terms.

 ======= ======      ==========================